 Disney’s animated Mulan

 In the animated Disney version of Mulan, there are a couple of humorous adaptations of the story.
 She’s accompanied by a pet dragon, speaks fluent English, and her gender becomes known to some of the soldiers.
 And guess what?
 They were actually quite fine with it!

 Hua Mulan is the essence of filial piety.
-She fearlessly shielded her father from the ravages of war and fought for her country with amazing dignity and courage.
+She was fearless in shielding her father from the ravages of war, she fought for her country with amazing dignity and courage.